Early stages of dementia and staying independent

 Living a healthy lifestyle is important for everyone, including people living with a dementia.

-Eating well and exercising are important for good health.
+Eating well and keeping active are important for good health.

 Changes in eating habits can occur, particularly if someone with a dementia is struggling to find the words to ask for food, which can result in weight loss and poor nutrition.